 Shade your windows.

-It sounds simple enough, but when you consider the huge difference it makes, you’ll wonder why you still have naked windows.
-While the sunlight is refreshing in the summer, using light colored blinds and drapes – which reflect light instead of absorbing it – can save you up to $210 per year on heating and cooling costs.
+It sounds simple enough, but when you consider the huge difference window treatments make, you’ll wonder why you still have naked windows.
+While the sunlight is refreshing in the summer, using light-colored blinds and drapes – which reflect light instead of absorbing it – can save you up to $210 per year on heating and cooling costs.

 4. Wash your dirty car.

 While you may think you’re doing your car (and your wallet) a favor by hand-washing it at home, it’s actually the opposite.

 According to the International Car Wash Association, automatic car washes use less than half the water used when washing your car at home.
 The average home wash uses 80-140 gallons of water while the commercial average is 45 gallons.

 Commercial car washes often reuse water and send the runoff to treatment centers instead of nearby lakes and streams.
 They also use high-pressure nozzles that require less water usage.